ThePatShea/fun-stuff-to-do-aggregator/README.md

-Campus Bubble - Product 2: "Fun stuff to do" aggregator for university students
+"Fun stuff to do" aggregator for university students